 Criterion One – Professional Achievement

-Applicant should provide details to help the ARC understand the significance of the Professional Achievement [e.g. copy of cultural enrichment program, for a refereed text or research article the name of the publisher, ISBN, and date of publication, etc.]
+Applicant should provide details to help the Academic Rank Committee (ARC) understand the significance of the Professional Achievement [e.g. copy of cultural enrichment program; for a refereed text or research article, the name of the publisher, ISBN, and date of publication, description of any referenced program, presentation, organization, etc. to provide context and explanation.]

 Possession of an earned doctorate from an accredited institution.